Physis10/wildfire_model/README.md

 		- p0 (if True): float.
 Initial point.
 		- frontx,fronty (if False): array.
 Set of points (x,y) that define the initial closed curve.
 		- out (if False): boolean.
 If 'True', outward trajectories are computed.
 If 'False', inward ones are computed.
+	- firefront: boolean.
+If 'True', the fronts are interpolated as smooth curves.
+If 'False', the fronts are shown as isolated points.
+Choose 'True' only if there are no cut points.
+Otherwise, the fronts are not computed correctly.
+	- spacetime: boolean.
+If 'True', an additional 3D plot is shown, where the z-axis is the time and the fire trajectories travel in the spacetime.

 - Parameters of the model
 	- z: array of dim (nx,ny).
 Height map that defines the surface z(x,y).
 	- a: array of dim (nt,nx,ny).
 Parameter 'a' of the model.